rachitb05/elitmus-backend/README.md

 To install the Connect Game Backend, follow the steps below:

-1.Clone this repository to your local machine using git clone https://github.com/your-username/connect-game-backend.git
+1.Clone this repository to your local machine using git clone https://github.com/rachitb05/elitmus-backend.git

 2.Navigate to the project directory using cd connect-game-backend

 3.Install the required dependencies using npm install

 4.Create a .env file in the root directory, and add the following variables:
-  MONGO_URI
+  MONGO_URI, PORT ,JWTTOKEN, CORS_URL

 5.Run the server using npm start